Prizes & Awards

 4. Develop physics consortia of universities and/or research institutions that have benefited the region and the nation, and

-5. Carry out other service and administrative activities such as organizing major conferences held in the region, international exchanges, public outreach to K-12 and so forth.
+5. Carry out other service and administrative activities such as organizing significant conferences held in the region, international exchanges, public outreach to K-12, etc.

 Nomination Information

-Nominations for each award should be sent to the award committee chair by September 15, 2023 in the form of a single pdf file.
-(If electronic submission is not possible, please send four copies of the nomination.)
-A complete nomination consists of a CV, a nominating letter and up to three supporting letters (a maximum of two pages each).
+Nominations for each award should be sent to the award committee chair by August 23rd, 2024, as a single PDF file.
+(If electronic submission is impossible, please send five copies of the nomination.)
+A complete nomination consists of a CV, a nominating letter, and up to three supporting letters (a maximum of two pages each).
 At least one of the letters should be from an institution other than the nominee's home institution.
-No other supporting documents are needed but may be included.
-We particularly encourage you to think of potential women and minority candidates.
+No other supporting documents are needed, but they might be included.
+We particularly encourage you to think of potential women and overlooked minority candidates.
 Nominations will be considered active for three years, though updating materials for nominees not chosen in the prior year is encouraged.
 Past winners are listed below.

 Send Materials to: